 8. Learn more!

 Knowing which qualities your clients are looking for in an interior decorator will help you make sure to offer what they need.
 Tailor your materials and service packages according to their expectations and make sure your prices are appropriate for both you and your clients.
-With each contract, practice your communication, organization, and time management skills so you can work with clients to the best of your ability!
+With each new interior decorating job, practice your communication, organization, and time management skills so you can work with clients to the best of your ability!